uppsala-makerspace/laser_cutter_guide/docs/steps/setup_lightburn.md

 You will have to find out your values by trail and error.
 Please [contribute](../CONTRIBUTE.md)
-the values for your favorite material :-)
+the values for your favorite material.